Inject Agent

 InjectionRefused

 When behavior is default or queue and the request arrives while the user is mid-turn, the server ignores the request and replies with InjectionRefused.
 If the agent is mid-turn, the server returns InjectionRefused only when behavior is default.
+The interrupt behavior is never refused: the agent speaks even while the user or agent is mid-turn.

 JSON